drachenfels-de/go-iohash/README.md

-# hashwriter
+# go-iohash
-Simple IO wrapper to generate a hash from the data written.
+Use iohash to generate a hash from the IO of an io.Reader or io.Writer.
+It simply wraps an existing io.Reader or io.Writer and additionaly feeds the io to a wrapped hash.